teneko/Teronis.DotNet/src/Nullable/README.md

 ## Contributing

-As the Author of [Nullable][Nullable] stated, the source files itself won't change much, but when you have ideas, features or bug fixes, feel free to send me pull request.
+As the Author of [Nullable][Nullable] stated, the source files itself won't change much, when ever, but when you have ideas, features or bug fixes, feel free to send me a pull request.

 ## License

-See the [LICENSE](./LICENSE) file for details.
+The original project is licensed under the MIT license, this won't change.
+See updated [LICENSE.md](LICENSE.md) file for details.

 [Nullable]: https://github.com/manuelroemer/Nullable